Freight Shipping from Tacoma to New Orleans

 How much does it cost to ship freight from Tacoma to New Orleans?

-Full truckload (FTL) rates from Tacoma, WA to New Orleans, LA currently range from $5,852-$7,213 for a standard dry van load over the 2,722-mile route.
+Full truckload (FTL) rates from Tacoma, WA to New Orleans, LA currently range $5,852-$7,213 (roughly $2.17-$2.66 per mile over 2,722 miles).
 LTL shipments typically cost $1,697-$2,714 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to New Orleans?